myroslavarm/Experimental-Completion/README.md

 CompletionSpec new openWithSpec
 ```

-Some functionality (mainly the CompletionContext class) was added to hook the new completion into the system, using clened up and refactored code of the old completion.
-Using CompletionController the completion is appearing in the settings as the third completion option, can be enabled by going to Settings Browser-> Code Browsing -> Code Completion, and then in the Controller section selecting CompletionController (as in the screenshot below):
+Some functionality (mainly the CompletionContext class) was added to hook the new completion into the system, using cleaned up and refactored code of the old completion.
+Using CompletionController the completion is appearing in the settings as the third completion option.
+It can be enabled by going to Settings Browser-> Code Browsing -> Code Completion, and then in the Controller section selecting CompletionController (see screenshot; NECController would represent the completion used in Pharo by default):

 ![alt text](https://github.com/myroslavarm/Experimental-Completion/blob/master/github.png)

-So far only some of the basic typing functionality can actually be used by the system, most of the improvements are yet to replace the old functionality.
+So far this is still a work in progress: as of now only some of the basic typing functionality was done to actually be used by the system, most of the actual NewCompletion improvements are yet to replace the old functionality.